A geometric model of tube categories: Introduction

 (which can be proved as in~\cite[Prop.
 1.7]{bmrrt}) for indecomposable objects $A$ and $B$ in $\Tn$, where $D=\Hom_k(-,k)$.
 We also show that similar results hold for the category of finite dimensional representations of the linear orientation of the quiver $A_{\infty}^{\infty}$, a hereditary category whose AR-quiver is of type $\mathbb{Z}A_{\infty}$.

-We note that geometric models of cluster categories and of the generalised cluster categories of Amiot~\cite{a} use unoriented arcs in marked Riemann surfaces: see~\cite{bz,ccs}.
+We note that geometric models of cluster categories and of the generalised cluster categories of Amiot~\cite{a} use unoriented arcs in marked surfaces: see~\cite{bz,ccs,hj,sc}.
 Such models were used for cluster algebras in~\cite{fz2,fst}.
 Our perspective here is that by using oriented arcs we can model the classical categories $\Tn$ arising in representation theory.
-The $2$-Calabi-Yau $\Ext^1$-symmetry of the cluster category then arises by forgetting the orientation on the arcs.
+The $2$-Calabi-Yau $\Ext^1$-symmetry of the cluster category of $\Tn$ then arises by forgetting the orientation on the arcs.
 We note that oriented arcs have also been used in~\cite{bm} to obtain a geometric model for the root category~\cite{h} of type $A$ (the quotient of the bounded derived category by the square of the shift).

-We remark that~\cite{g} and~\cite[3.18]{bz} give a construction of the AR-quiver of a cluster tube (in the latter case, as a subcategory of a generalised cluster category) using unoriented arcs in an annulus.
-Also, it follows from~\cite[5.1,5.3]{bz} that if the intersection number of two admissible arcs in the annulus is non-zero then the corresponding $\Ext^1$-group in the cluster tube is non-zero (with equivalence in the case where the arcs are equal).
-Thus, in the case of the cluster tube, we obtain a strengthening of this last result.
+We remark that~\cite{g} and~\cite[3.18]{bz} give a construction of the AR-quiver of a cluster tube (in the latter case, as a subcategory of a generalised cluster category in a more general situation) using unoriented arcs in an annulus.
+It follows from~\cite[5.3]{bz} that if the geometric intersection number of two non-homotopic admissible arcs in the annulus is non-zero then the $\Ext^1$-group between the corresponding objects in the cluster tube is non-zero, and it follows from~\cite[5.1]{bz} that the geometric intersection number of an arc with itself vanishes (see Remark~\ref{rem:selfintersection}) if and only if the $\Ext^1$-group of the corresponding object with itself in the cluster tube vanishes.
+Thus, in the case of the cluster tube, we obtain a strengthening of these results.

 In Section $2$ we recall tube categories and indicate how the AR-quiver of the tube can be constructed geometrically using admissible arcs in the annulus.
-In Section $3$ we compute intersection numbers between admissible arcs in the annulus by lifting them to the universal covering space, and prove the main result.
+In Section $3$ we compute geometric intersection numbers between admissible arcs in the annulus by lifting them to the universal covering space, and prove the main result.
 In Section $4$ we give an interpretation of our model using doubled arcs which, in particular, gives a connection with a model for the rigid part of the cluster tube given in~\cite[\S3]{bmv}.
 In Section 5 we consider the case of the category of finite dimensional representations of the linear orientation of $A_{\infty}^{\infty}$.